 When a complaint is filed against the Board, the Director of Education will notify the Chairperson of the Board and Vice-Chairperson of the Board along with the appropriate Board Solicitor legal counsel to determine the next course of action.
-A report will be presented to the In-Camera Meeting of the Board at the earliest opportunity.
+A report will be presented to the Board at the earliest opportunity.